-The client MAY<15> make an EcRRegisterPushNotification method call, as specified in [MS-OXCRPC] section 3.1.4.5, to register a callback address for the session context with the server.
+The client MAY<22> make an EcRRegisterPushNotification method call, as specified in [MS-OXCRPC] section 3.1.4.5, to register a callback address for the session context with the server.
 The callback address is required in order to receive push notification UDP datagrams from the server.
 In addition to the callback address, the client MUST provide a buffer of opaque data to the server.

 The client can register a variety of different callback address types if the server supports the address type.
-It is recommended - but not required - that a client register a callback address by using an address type that corresponds to the protocol being used to communicate with the server.
+A client SHOULD register a callback address by using an address type that corresponds to the protocol being used to communicate with the server.
 For example, if the client makes an RPC call to EcDoConnectEx, as specified in [MS-OXCRPC] section 3.1.4.1, by using the TCP/IP protocol, it registers an AF\INET callback address in the EcRRegisterPushNotification method call.